-At the time of writing, the SPACE Demonstrator has been constructed, and SPACE Demonstrations are being carried out in a number of European countries.
+At the time of writing, the SPACE Demonstrator has been constructed, and SPACE Demonstrations are being planned in a number of European countries.
 The purpose of these Demonstrations is to validate the SPACE System Concept, to receive feedback concerning the system's functionality and to promote interest across a variety of potential user groups and Administrations.
 In addition, the Consortium is developing a multi-model exploitation plan by which to achieve further continuance and deployment.
-In particular, marketing and exploitation activities are being especially focused upon the development of a Nordic pilot for SPACE, as well as relations to the ongoing IDA work, see [6].
+Marketing and exploitation activities within DGV and DGXV are also being pursued; these include relations to the ongoing IDA work, see [IDA95].